rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 Use heroku addons:docs heroku-postgresql to view documentation
 {{< /highlight >}}

-As pointed out by the command line output, you can always check the {{% a_blank "Heroku PostgreSQL documentation" "https://devcenter.heroku.com/articles/heroku-postgresql" %}} for more in depth instructions for your database setup.
-Depending on the plan you have chosen, your database can take a couple of minutes to become available.
+Check the {{% a_blank "Heroku PostgreSQL documentation" "https://devcenter.heroku.com/articles/heroku-postgresql" %}} for more in depth instructions for your database setup.

-Now, everything should be set up from a command line perspective to take your application online.
-By having the PostgreSQL add-on installed, you should have gotten a database URL too.
+You are ready to take your application online.
+With the PostgreSQL add-on, you received a database URL as well.
 You can find it with `heroku config`.
 Now, let's step into your GraphQL server's code to make a couple of adjustments for production.

 In your *src/models/index.js*, you need to decide between development (coding, testing) and production (live) build.
-Because you have a new environment variable for your database URL now, you can use this to make the decision:
+Because you have a new environment variable for your database URL, you can use this to make the decision:

 {{< highlight javascript "hl_lines=3 4 5 6 7 8 17" >}}
 import Sequelize from 'sequelize';